node-red/node-red.github.io/docs/user-guide/runtime/configuration.md

 When `enabled` is `true` (or unset), diagnostics data will be available at http://localhost:1880/diagnostics .
 When `level` is "basic" (or unset), the diagnostics will not include sensitive data.
 Set level to "admin" for detailed diagnostics.

+runtimeState
+: enable or disable flows/state

+    runtimeState: {
+        /** enable or disable flows/state endpoint.
+Must be set to `false` to disable */
+        enabled: false,
+        /** show or hide runtime stop/start options in the node-red editor.
+Must be set to `false` to hide */
+        ui: false,
+    },

+exportGlobalContextKeys
+: `global.keys()` returns a list of all properties set in global context.
+This allows them to be displayed in the Context Sidebar within the editor.
+In some circumstances it is not desirable to expose them to the editor.
+The following property can be used to hide any property set in `functionGlobalContext` from being list by `global.keys()`.
+By default, the property is set to false to avoid accidental exposure of their values.
+Setting this to true will cause the keys to be listed.

 externalModules
 : Configure how the runtime will handle external npm modules.
-This covers:
+This covers:<br/>
-     - whether the editor will allow new node modules to be installed
+     - whether the editor will allow new node modules to be installed<br/>
      - whether nodes, such as the Function node are allowed to have their own dynamically configured dependencies.

 The allow/denyList options can be used to limit what modules the runtime will install/load.
 It can use `*` as a wildcard that matches anything.

       externalModules: {
          // autoInstall: false,   /** Whether the runtime will attempt to automatically install missing modules */